 The Youth Jobs in Waste initiative is focused on landfill operation and management, planning administration relating to waste collection and planning and undertaking waste awareness campaigns.
-The people who will be assisting with the activities will be located in the municipalities for a year.
+The people who will be assisting with the activities will be based in different municipalities for a year.